nanufucker/boba-webring/index.md

 layout: default
 ---

-Welcome to {{site.title}} webring: presently a tech demo for a webring hosted on GitHub pages.
+Welcome to the {{site.title}} webring: presently a tech demo for a webring hosted on GitHub pages.

 Here are the [list of member sites]({{'/sites' | relative_url}}).